-In Yosemite Valley bikes are the best way to get around locally-volunteers either bring their own or free loaners are provided.
+In Yosemite Valley, bikes are the best way to get around locally- volunteers either bring their own or free loaners are provided.
 The free shuttle bus may also be used but can be crowded at peak times.
-In Wawona volunteers drive their cars to the Wawona store parking area to catch a shuttle to the grove.
-In Tuolumne Meadows they hike or drive personal vehicles.
-Most years in Tuolumne there is trailhead shuttle that runs throughout the day to many of the trailheads along Tioga road - there is a fee to ride and potential users should check the website for current schedule.
+In Wawona, Big Oak Flat, and Tuolumne Meadows volunteers drive their cars to their workstation or for recreation.
+Most years in Tuolumne there is trailhead shuttle that runs throughout the day to many of the trailheads along Tioga road - there is a fee to ride and potential users should check the concession website for current schedule, www.travelyosemite.com.